Madimba Territory

-Madimba Territory is a territory in the Kongo Central Province of the Democratic Republic of the Congo (DRC).
+Madimba Territory is a territory in the Kongo Central province of the Democratic Republic of the Congo.
 Its seat is the town of Madimba.
 The region covers an area of 8,260 square miles and is situated 100 km from Kinshasa.
 It spans from the Lukusu River in the north to Kintano in the west, and from the Inkisi River in the west to Kinkosi-Luidi in the southeast.
 The territory borders Kasangulu Territory to the northeast, Kimvula Territory to the southeast, Mbanza-Ngungu Territory to the west, and Angola to the south.
-Madimba Territory is home to an approximate population of 463,132 residents.
+Madimba Territory has an estimated population of 463,132 people as of 2016 and is administratively subdivided into six sectors: Luidi, Mfidi Malele, Mfuma-Kibambi, Ngeba, Ngufu, and Wungu.

 Madimba Territory is home to the Kisantu Botanical Garden (Jardin botanique de Kisantu), one of the largest botanical gardens in Central Africa.
 The Hôpital Saint-Luc, situated on the Nkandu plateau in Inkisi, is the region's first established medical facility.
 Madimba Territory houses several higher-educational institutions, including Kubama College (Collège Kubama), Institut Technique Industriel de Kisantu (ITI-Kisantu), and Institut Luymas.
 The territory is also home to Mbuela-Lodge, a holiday resort located near the town of Kisantu.

 Geography

-Madimba Territory is located at a latitude of 4°9 and a longitude of 15°2, with an altitude of 210 meters above sea level.
-Madimba Territory experiences a humid subtropical climate with distinct seasons.
-The rainy season spans seven months, including September, October, November, December, January, April, and May.
-Conversely, the dry season lasts five months, encompassing February, March (small season), June, July, and August.
-Temperature oscillations within the range of 20°C to 30°C are readily apparent, complemented by an annual precipitation ranging between 1200 mm and 1600 mm.

-Madimba's terrestrial composition predominantly comprises two primary types: sandy-clayey and clayey-sandy.
-The region's topography is characterized by low hills, valleys, and high plateaus.
-Hydrographically, the Inkisi River dominates the territory.
-Incidentally, it is bordered by the Congo River to the north and is intersected by numerous watercourses and rivers, including Lukusu, Luidi, Mfidi, Ngufu, Geba, Wungu, Nsele, Tau, Luvu, and Lukunga.
-The territory is well-connected with waterways, facilitating transportation and trade.
-Furthermore, the subsoil of Madimba is rich in valuable minerals like zinc ores, iron, copper, and mineral water, representing a source of potential economic wealth.